eredden/Veeder-Root-TLS-Socket-Library/README.md

 > >>
 > ```

 The time between responses will vary based on how large the responses are.
 The response for a command like `i10100` will be significantly smaller than that of `I11100`.
-I have implemented a dynamic waiting function to stop receiving response data once the end of transmission character ``CTRL + C``, also known as ASCII code 3 is hit.
+I have implemented a dynamic waiting function to stop receiving response data once the end of transmission character is hit.
 If this is not hit, the program will continue to wait for thirty seconds and will raise an error after that point.

 ## Using The TLS-3XX Functions